SerhiiStets/fed/README.md

 ## **Usage**

+There are two options to work with folders: via list numbers and aliases.

 ### **add**

 Add directories that you like or use '.' to add the current directory to your favourites.
+Use **-a [alias] [directory]** to add a folder with an alias to access it later.

 ```shell
 $ fed add .